 Estonia’s digital development dates back to 1991 when the country regained independence from the Soviet Union and embarked on a series of fast-track reforms to modernise the economy.
 The first was a digital approach.

-"Estonia was a relatively poor country," Kaljulaid said.
+"Estonia was a relatively poor country," Estonia’s president Kersti Kaljulaid told CNBC in an interview in Tallinn.
 "Our public sector, our government and our civil servants wanted to offer our people good quality services.
 We did it straight away digitally because it was simply cheaper, easy."